LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-08-01-Information-Theory-In-Language-Part-1.md

 <h3>Information Theory in Language</h3>

-Information Theory is the ability to communicate information from one source to another with minimal interruption and loss given noise (the interference between the source and destination) is present in your process.
+Information Theory is the ability to communicate information from one source to another with minimal interruption and loss of information given noise (the interference between the source and destination) is present in your process.
 We can thank the work of Claude Shannon for this field, as his original paper <cite>A Mathematical Theory of Communication</cite> gave rise to many methods of estimation and NLP models that persist to this day.
-I couldn't help but take time to read a good portion of this paper, as I wanted to see the root of the foundations that created an entirely new field.
+I couldn't help but take time to read a good portion of this paper, as I wanted to see the root of the foundations that created an entirely new field during his time.

 ![claude_the_juggler.png](/assets/post3/claude_the_juggler.png)